dell/csm-docs/content/docs/csidriver/features/powerscale.md

 ## PV/PVC Metrics

 CSI Driver for Dell EMC PowerScale 2.1.0 and above supports volume health monitoring.
-This allows Kubernetes to report on the condition of the underlying volumes via events when a volume condition is abnormal.
+This allows Kubernetes to report on the condition, status and usage of the underlying volumes.
 For example, if a volume were to be deleted from the array, or unmounted outside of Kubernetes, Kubernetes will now report these abnormal conditions as events.

-To accomplish this, the driver utilizes the external-health-monitor sidecar.
-When the driver detects a volume condition is abnormal, the sidecar will report an event to the corresponding PVC.
-To enable Volume Health Monitoring from the node side, the alpha feature gate CSIVolumeHealth needs to be enabled.
-To set the interval of monitoring volume health condition, set the parameter `volumeHealthMonitorInterval`.
+### This feature can be enabled
+1. For controller plugin, by setting attribute `controller.healthMonitor.enabled` to `true` in `values.yaml` file.
+Also health monitoring interval can be changed through attribute `controller.healthMonitor.interval` in `values.yaml` file.
+2. For node plugin, by setting attribute `node.healthMonitor.enabled` to `true` in `values.yaml` file and by enabling the alpha feature gate `CSIVolumeHealth`.

 ## Single Pod Access Mode for PersistentVolumes- ReadWriteOncePod (ALPHA FEATURE)